faulknerfalcons/Linear_progression/README.md

  - time: the time of the measurament, relative to teh start of the signal
  - distance: the distance measured by the wave in that time

-This excel file can then be used for the analysis in R following the script provided here.
+Create one excel file containing all samples for each genotype/condition.
+These excel files can then be used for the analysis in R following the script provided here.